MussieTeka/To-Do-List-Feedback/README.md

 # 📖 To Do List App <a name="about-project"></a>

 This is a simple to-do list web application that allows users to add, edit, and delete tasks.
-The app is built using HTML, CSS, JavaScript, and runs on WebApp.
+The app is built using HTML, CSS, and JavaScript.
 The project is still on progress.

 ## 🛠 Built With <a name="built-with"></a>